SPMIC-UoN/xtract/README.md

 First you need to create a folder called 'mytrack' which you can add e.g. in the protocols folder.

-Then create the following NIFTI files (with this exact naming) and copy them into mytrack:
+Then create the following NIFTI files (with this exact naming) and copy them into 'mytrack':

 **Compulsory**:
 - seed.nii.gz : a seed mask